 Enter the connector name and select the Customer Thermometer connector then click on the Connect button

 Enter the API keys and Account names then click on the Ok button.
-You will find your API key in your Customer Thermometer account, under Push Options.
+You will find your API key in the Automations area.
+Go to the drop-down in the right-hand corner of your Customer Thermometer account, select Automations.

 Click on the Load button for all details to be loaded into table

-By default, the first 200 responses are pulled in but if you add a parameter, it can pull more responses through.
+By default, the first 200 responses are pulled in but if you add a parameter to the API call, it can pull more responses through.
+For example, if you add &limit=100000 to the end of the URL this will pull through data to that limit.

 If you need to refresh the table details with the latest data, you can just click on the Refresh button from the ribbon within Power BI Desktop.